Project-MONAI/monai-deploy/guidelines/monai-application-package.md

     - The value is expected to be a string.

-    - Common values are `MONAI Application Runner` and `MONAI Application Server`.
+    - Common values are `MONAI Application Runner` and `MONAI Deploy Argo Plug-in`.

   - `MONAI_HOSTVERSION`: The version of the host running the map (default: `0.0.`).